 Where a student continues to make less than expected progress, despite interventions, they receive highly personalised interventions to accelerate their progress and enable them to achieve their potential.
 When appropriate, specialist outside agencies support this.
-The SENCo, Learning Development Team and teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the student and the student's progress.
+The SENDCo, Learning Development Team and teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the student and the student's progress.
 If support is not impacting on the student's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request a Consideration for Statutory Assessment (COSA) from the Local Authority.
-Parents can also request a COSA.
+Parents can also request a COSA directly from the Local Authority.

-8. Education, Health and Care Plans
+8. Education and Health and Care Plans